gnosischain/documentation/docs/node/guide/validator/_partials/_generate_validator_keys_cli.md

     ```

 - Execute Validator Data Generation tool and follow the instructions.
     In case of doubts, check the [tool documentation](https://github.com/gnosischain/validator-data-generator/).
+    > Tip: add the [`--eth1_withdrawal_address`](https://github.com/gnosischain/validator-data-generator/#new-mnemonic-arguments) flag when creating your keys.

     - If you want to generate a new mnemonic:
         ```shell
         ./deposit new-mnemonic --folder ../consensus/keystores